garjitads/de-zoomcamp-2024-week3/README.md

 ```
 ![image](https://github.com/garjitads/de-zoomcamp-2024-week3/assets/157445647/1cb57233-ae06-4872-9e6c-5994ad15dd8f)

+--> *Solved by creating a new project & dataset in new reqion.
+Here I use EU region.*

 - We create a new model as normal but we add the num_trials option as an argument.
 - All of the regular arguments used for creating a model are available for tuning.
 In this example we opt to tune the L1 and L2 regularizations.